-“I’m trying to show you how complicated time travel can be!
+He leaned against the table in the library’s records room.
+“I’m trying to show you how complicated time travel can be.
 Honestly, you need to consider your actions more carefully.
-It’s almost like you have some… some affinity for these causal loops.”
+It’s almost like you have some… some personal affinity for these causal loops.”

 Carrie pressed a hand to her temples.
 “Fine, good for me then,” she sighed.
 Her gaze fell back down to the book before her.
-“Though wait a minute… could we apply one of these paradox loops to our research here then?
-After all, there’s no need to look up all this stuff on 1955 when I mostly remember what I’ll already say!
+“Though, hey, wait a minute… can we apply one of these paradox loops to our research here?
+I mean, we don’t need to look up all this stuff on 1955 when I mostly remember what I’ll already say!
 Right?”

 Frank’s eyebrow twitched.
 “Carrie, you missed my point.
 We want to AVOID these situations, not create more of them.
 Besides, I’M the one who has to convince Beth of the situation.
 And unless I see proof with my own eyes, I’m not going to be convinced, let alone be able to convince her.”

 “Oh, fine,” Carrie sighed.
-“Though I wish they’d digitize this stuff already.
+“Though I wish the library would digitize this stuff already.
 At the very least, next time around I should make sure to mention to my past self where I found the references to Peabody’s trial.
-I mean honestly, shouldn’t two angels being involved have drawn a little extra attention?”
+I mean, honestly, shouldn’t two angels being involved have drawn a little extra attention?”

 Frank winced.
 “Actually,” he began tentatively.
-“Now that you’ve brought that up, I, er, have been a little worried about us being portrayed in that manner.”
+“Now that you’ve brought that up, I, er, have been a little worried about us being portrayed in that manner too.”

 “Uh-oh,” said Carrie suspiciously.
 “Is this going to turn into a quasi-religious debate?
 Because I’m not sure I want to go there…”

-Luci turned to see her classmate from school, the one who always had somewhat unruly hair, stacking books nearby.
+Luci turned to see a classmate from school, the one who always had somewhat unruly hair.
+He was stacking books nearby.
 “Hello Lee,” she responded.
 “Actually, I was wondering whether Frank was around.”